jgreathouse9/mlsynth/Vignettes/RPCA/RPCAVignette.md

 In settings with very few controls (say, under 10), this is readily satisfied, and there's [pretty good work](https://www.urban.org/research/publication/update-synthetic-control-method-tool-understand-state-policy) on how we might trim down our pool of controls assuming one or two are obviously irrelevant.
 However, this breaks down in high-dimensions.
 Suppose we have 90 controls and one treated unit-- how do we know which of these 90 are relevant?
 What about in cases [where we don't know](https://doi.org/10.1080/13504851.2021.1927958) the names of our donors in our dataset for privacy reasons?
 A donor pool of many controls and few pre-intervention periods can lead to overfitting and/or the weighing of donors that are not actually reflective of the *unobserved* factors which drive our outcome.
 Thus, some regularization method is needed to choose the donors before we estimate any weights at all.

 ## Why PCR Will Not Work

+To those who read my PCR tutorial, one may ask why not simply use PCR.
+After all, it exrtacts the low-rank structure of the donor matrix and projects this on to the treated unit, shaving off the irreelvant singular values.
+Well...
+It does, however it is sensitive to outliers.
+The reason for this is because of the optimization of PCA: PCA [uses](https://onefishy.github.io/ML_notes/the-math-of-principal-component-analysis.html) the covariance matrix to calculate our principal componenets.
+As we know from Bill Gates walking into a bar, the presence of outliers will skew the mean and covariance matrix, meaning outliers can dominate the influence of principal componenets.
+Thus, PCA will not always be a viable solution to the donor selection problem in the case of outlier donors.

+# Tandem Clustering